tyger-kong/NameSayerProject/README.md

 ----------------------------
 	1. Choose either to import from an existing .txt file or manually input the names.

-    * .txt File:
+	.txt File:
-        1.Browse to the .txt file and open using the button
+        	1.Browse to the .txt file and open using the button Manual Input:
-    * Manual Input
         	1.Enter the names you want to practice
         	2.You may wish to export the manual list as a .txt.
 This will be saved in the Saved List folder

 	2. Remove names from the selection using the delete buttons

 	3. You can randomise the names by selecting Shuffle at the bottom of the screen.